metaljase/SharesGainLossTracker/README.md

 # What is SharesGainLossTracker?
-SharesGainLossTracker is an app that creates a daily breakdown of percentage gains/losses for specified shares, typically shares of stocks you have purchased.
+SharesGainLossTracker is an app that creates a daily breakdown of percentage gains/losses and adjusted close prices for specified shares, typically shares of stocks you have purchased.
 It can be run as a .NET console app or a .NET WPF app.

 # How does SharesGainLossTracker work?
-SharesGainLossTracker will create an Excel file containing a column for each stock specified, and a row for each day containing the gain/loss percentage.
+SharesGainLossTracker will create an Excel Workbook file containing two Worksheets.
+Both Worksheets will have a column for each stock specified.
+One Worksheet will contain the gain/loss percentage and the other will contain the adjusted close price for each day.

-The gain/loss percentage is calculated by comparing the share purchase price, and the end-of-day adjusted closing price.
+The gain/loss percentage is calculated by comparing the share purchase price, and the end-of-day adjusted close price.
 The shares you want to track, and the purchase price, should be specified in a CSV file.
+Share you want to track can be split-up into different groups resulting in a seperate Excel Workbook for each group.

 SharesGainLossTracker uses 3rd party APIs for stocks data, and currently [Marketstack.com](https://marketstack.com?utm_source=FirstPromoter&utm_medium=Affiliate&fpr=metaljase) and [Alpha Vantage](https://www.alphavantage.co/) are supported.
 They both offer free and paid tiers, and SharesGainLossTracker will work with their free tiers.
 API calls are rate limited to a certain amount of calls per milliesecond/day.